mellypop/curse-of-strahd/docs/Organizations/Cult of Osybus.md

 ---

-This cult was a gathering of worshipers of [[Osybus|Osybus]] whose main goal seemed to be to achieve immortality.
-Their rituals took place in the basement underneath the  [[Durst Residence|Durst Residence]], and while their final ritual may have "worked," the result was making them undead.
+This cult was a gathering of worshipers of [[../Deities/Osybus|Osybus]] whose main goal seemed to be to achieve immortality.
+Their rituals took place in the basement underneath the  [[../Locations/Durst Residence/index|Durst Residence]], and while their final ritual may have "worked," the result was making them undead.